scottwoodall/scottwoodall.github.com/_posts/2013-05-24-request-tracker-postgres-performance.md

 At work we recently switched to a new helpdesk ticketing system called [Request Tracker](http://bestpractical.com/rt/) with [Postgres 9.2](http://www.postgresql.org/) as the data store.

 Not long after launch the application was taking **ten plus seconds** to render most pages.
-In an organization with thousands of people using the site, that adds up to a metric ton of productivity left on the table and people hating on the application.
+In an organization with thousands of people using the site, that adds up to a metric ton of productivity left on the table and people hating (rightfully so) on the application.

 [![](/static/images/no_time_for_dat_http_request.jpg)](/static/images/no_time_for_dat_http_request.jpg)